Acquisition of a right to benefits

 |From 900 days to 1,079 days||300 days|

 |From 1,080 days to 1,259 days||360 days|

 |From 1,620 days to 1,799 days||540 days|

 |From 1,800 days to 1,979 days||600 days|

 |From 1,980 days to 2,159 days||660 days|

 |From 2,160 days||720 days|

-Suspension of the right to benefits means the interruption of benefits and Social Security contributions, without affecting the period of eligibility.
+Suspension of the right to benefits means the interruption of benefits and Social Security contributions, without affecting the period of eligibility, except in the case of a fine.
 Causes for suspension are:

-- Commencing military service or equivalent community service, or serving time in prison, except if the person has family responsibilities and has no family income, the monthly amount of which exceeds the minimum inter-professional salary (excluding extraordinary pay), in which case the person is entitled to continue claiming benefit as long as he or she files the corresponding application.
+- Serving time in prison, except if the person has family responsibilities and has no family income, the monthly amount of which exceeds the minimum inter-professional salary (excluding extraordinary pay), in which case the person is entitled to continue claiming benefit as long as he or she files the corresponding application.